carin-alliance/cpcds-auth-server/README.md

 ## Configuration

 The auth server must know the EHR Server endpoint to validate the audience.
 This can be configured in `App.java` by changing the value of `ehrServer`.

+## Security

+Since this code base serves as the reference implementation for the Carin BB IG there are multiple places where potential security vulnerabilities were intentionally made to allow testing developers to debug their code.
+With these vulnerabilities in place, testing and debugging connections is substantially easier.
+If this code is to be used for a production enviornment care must be taken to ensure all vulnerabilities are fixed.
+Below is a list of _some_ of the identified issues.
+It is your responsibility to make sure all vulnerabilities, including those not listed below, are fixed in a production enviornment.

+1. Logger statements print secrets - in places such as `User.java` and `Client.java` the logger displays the hashed password and client secret.
+Caution should be used any time a secret value is logged.
+Care should be taken to protect the log files from malicious users.
+2. Debug endpoint - the debug endpoint provides public access to the Users and Client table which provides hashed passwords and client secrets.
+This endpoint also provides public access to the log file.
+The debug endpoint should be removed for a production enviornment.
+3. Managing keys - the RSA keys used to sign and validate the JWT tokens are hard coded in `App.java`.
+Your implementation must change these keys and ensure they are stored in a secure location.
+Consider having rotating keys.

+This may not be an exhaustive list.
+The developers of this reference implementations are not responsible for any vulnerabilities in the code base.
+All use of this repository comes with the understanding this reference implementation is used for testing connections only.